deployKF/website/content/guides/getting-started.md

     127.0.0.1 minio-console.deploykf.example.com
     ```

+    !!! question_secondary "Why do I need these entries in my hosts file?"

+        The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service, meaning that using `localhost` or `127.0.0.1` will NOT work.

     ---

     __Step 2: Port-Forward the Gateway Service__

-    You can port-forward the `deploykf-gateway` Service with the following `kubectl` command:
+    You may now port-forward the `deploykf-gateway` Service with the following `kubectl` command:

     ```shell
     kubectl port-forward \